Depending on your personal ambitions, the MLP programme offers two different career tracks:

 If you choose the programme’s research track, you will take Research Master Cluster: Proposal Writing instead of the Atelier Landscape Architecture and Planning.
 This course helps you acquire and/or improve your skills in writing and defending a scientific research proposal.

-The two specialisations within the MSc programme include courses (12 ECTS) which specifically focus on either specialisation: Landscape Architecture or Spatial Planning.
+The two specialisations within the MSc programme include courses (12 ECTS) that specifically focus on either specialisation: Landscape Architecture or Spatial Planning.

 The MLP programme includes 18 ECTS in optional courses: 6 ECTS in restricted choice courses, and 12 ECTS free choice.
 First, you select one of four courses to deepen your knowledge and skills in the field of: